markbsigler/CodePipeline-MCP/PROMPT.md

 - Document multi-arch builds and deployment best practices.

 ### 6. Example-Driven Documentation
-- README and generated docs must include example requests/responses for all endpoints.
+- README and generated docs must include at least one example request and response (curl and TypeScript/Node.js) for all endpoints/tools.
-- Provide a minimal but complete example OpenAPI spec.
+- Provide a minimal but complete example OpenAPI spec, including error schema.
 - Inline example `.env` in README for clarity.

 ### 7. FAQ and Troubleshooting